Codex Sinaiticus: Date

-The codex has been dated paleographically to the middle of the fourth century.
-It could not have been written before 325 because it contains the Eusebian Canons, which is a terminus post quem.
-"The terminus ante quem is less certain, but, according to Milne and Skeat, is not likely to be much later than about 360."
+The codex can be dated with a reasonable degree of confidence between the early fourth century and the early fifth century.
+It could not have been written before about 325 because it contains the Eusebian Canons, which is a terminus post quem.
+The terminus ante quem is less certain.
+Milne and Skeat relied on small cursive notes to assert that the date of the production of the codex was not likely to be much later than about 360.
+More recent research suggests that these cursive notes could be as late as the early fifth century.

 Tischendorf theorized that Codex Sinaiticus was one of the fifty copies of the Bible commissioned from Eusebius by Roman emperor Constantine after his conversion to Christianity (De vita Constantini, IV, 37).
 This hypothesis was supported by Pierre Batiffol.
-Gregory and Skeat believed that it was already in production when Constantine placed his order, but had to be suspended in order to accommodate different page dimensions.
+Biblical scholars Caspar René Gregory and T.C.
+Skeat believed that it was already in production when Constantine placed his order, but had to be suspended in order to accommodate different page dimensions.

-Frederic G. Kenyon argued: "There is not the least sign of either of them ever having been at Constantinople.
+Biblical scholar Frederic G. Kenyon argued: "There is not the least sign of either of them ever having been at Constantinople.
 The fact that Sinaiticus was collated with the manuscript of Pamphilus so late as the sixth century seems to show that it was not originally written at Caesarea".